kernelsauce/turbo/README.rst

 Turbo.lua are programmed in a object oriented fashion.
 There are many ways to do object orientation in Lua, this library uses the Middleclass module.
 Which is documented at https://github.com/kikito/middleclass/wiki.
-Middleclass is being used internally in Turbo Web, but is also exposed to the user when inheriting from classes such as the ``turbo.web.RequestHandler`` class.
+Middleclass is being used internally in Turbo.lua, but is also exposed to the user when inheriting from classes such as the ``turbo.web.RequestHandler`` class.
 Middleclass is a very lightweight, fast and very easy to learn if you are used to Python, Java or C++.